 Weslaco is a medium-sized city located in the state of Texas.
 With a population of 39,474 people and ten constituent neighborhoods, Weslaco is the 86th largest community in Texas.

+Weslaco is an extremely ethnically-diverse city.
 The people who call Weslaco home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Weslaco, accounting for 85.91% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Weslaco residents report their race to be White, followed by Asian.
-Weslaco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 84.24% of the city’s residents.
-Important ancestries of people in Weslaco include English, Irish, French , and Italian.
+Important ancestries of people in Weslaco include English, Irish, Scottish, and French .

 The most common language spoken in Weslaco is Spanish.
 Other important languages spoken here include English and Tagalog.